beubax/Grapheteria/docs/Advanced/Deployment.md

         raise HTTPException(status_code=500, detail=f"Failed to create workflow: {str(e)}")
 ```

 This endpoint creates a workflow instance and returns a run_id you'll need for subsequent operations.
-Think of it as getting your boarding pass before a flight!

 ## Stepping Through a Workflow